yasenstar/protege_pizza/ebook/README.md

 into a single progressive learning journey.

-## How to Use This Book
+## How to Use This Book -- The Learning Journey

 The recommended learning approach is:

-1. Watch the corresponding video chapter
+1. **Watch**: The corresponding YouTube video chapter.
-2. Read the matching eBook chapter carefully
+2. **Read**: The matching eBook chapter for deeper conceptual context.
-3. Repeat the Protégé exercises manually
+3. **Practice**: Manual Protégé exercises and hands-on semantic modeling.
-4. Reflect on the semantic modeling principles
+4. **Reflect**: Map these semantic principles to your own enterprise architecture.
-5. Connect the concepts back to enterprise knowledge systems

 Ontology engineering is not mastered through passive reading alone.